 Craig Bachman Imports came out with a video last week showing how to make a Ruffle Wreath.
 Watching their video will really help before making this wreath.
 Ours is just a bit different, but only in the amount of layers we used and the extra addition of ribbon strips.

 We chose to make our wreath using a Pencil Ball Wreath instead of just a plain Pencil Wreath to add a bit more glitz.
 We were undecided about which color to use and opted for the Silver Pencil Ball Wreath.
 The Pencil Ball wreaths cost a little more, but add a little extra with the shiny balls on the tips of the twists.
 This wreath is 24″, same as other Pencil Wreaths.
 The actual metal frame is 15″ at it’s widest portion, but yields a 24″ wreath or larger depending on the type mesh and type of method used to make the wreath.
+(This wreath can be made with any 24″ Work Wreath or Pencil Wreath.)

 The Deco Poly Mesh used was the Wide Foil style in the 10″ width.
 We used Red, Royal Blue and White with Silver Foil.
 The 10″ rolls have 10 yards and sell for $6.99.
 I thought when we first started making the Ruffle Wreath that the overall finished wreath would be smaller than the typical wreath made with 21″ wide mesh….but it measured a good 28″ in width and height when done.